waynesun09/reportportal-openshift/README.md

     es_storage_size: 10Gi   # better 2update to 30
     es_image: docker.elastic.co/elasticsearch/elasticsearch:7.6.1

-If deploy_elasticsearch is True, Elasticsearch service will also be deployed in current project namespace and don't need update the following default values.
+If deploy_elasticsearch is `True`, Elasticsearch service will also be deployed in current project namespace and don't need update the following default values.

 Elasticsearch service default values:

     es_host: elasticsearch-master
     es_port: 9200

-If deploy_elasticsearch is False, the values need be updated to use existing Elasticsearch service.
+If deploy_elasticsearch is `False`, the values need be updated to use existing Elasticsearch service.

 ReportPortal services values